kimagin/lua-config/README.md

-# 💤 LazyVim
+# ✌️ V

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Customized for WSL2
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+A customized template forked from [LazyVim](https://github.com/LazyVim/LazyVim) made with an front end developer mindset.